Will Rock: Gameplay

 The game is a first-person shooter, with the player having control over the main protagonist, Will Rock.
 The player can use 11 different weapons in combat.
 The single-player mode of the game has 10 levels, and there are different multiplayer modes in the game.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
 Chris Hudak of IGN gave the game a score of 7.2/10, praising the graphics and gameplay.
 GameSpot criticized the game for being a mindless knockoff of Serious Sam in a more negative review.